eldada/command-examples/artifactory/README.md

   user: admin
   password: password

+## Multiple Jobs to run different use cases at the same time
+## Variables for each job:
+#  tool:        The tool to use for the tests (ab or wrk)
+#  parallelism: How many pods to run in parallel per job
+#  file:        File to download from Artifactory
+#  timeSec:     How long to run the job in seconds
+#  concurrency: How many threads to run in parallel per pod

-# Run 2 pods with each pulling a 1KB file 100,000 times with 2 concurrent requests
+# Run 2 pods with each pulling a 1KB file for 3 minutes (180 seconds)
 job0:
+  tool: "wrk"
   parallelism: 2
   file: example-repo-local/file1KB.bin
-  requests: "100000"
+  timeSec: "180"
   concurrency: "2"

-# Run 1 pod pulling a 1KB file 50,000 times with 2 concurrent requests
+# Run 1 pod pulling a 10KB file for 5 minutes (300 seconds)
 job1:
+  tool: "wrk"
   parallelism: 1
   enabled: true
   file: example-repo-local/file10KB.bin
-  requests: "50000"
+  timeSec: "300"
   concurrency: "2"

-# Run 3 pods with each pulling a 100KB file 10,000 times with 3 concurrent requests
+# Run 3 pods with each pulling a 100KB file for 10 minutes (600 seconds)
 job2:
+  tool: "wrk"
   parallelism: 3
   enabled: true
   file: example-repo-local/file100KB.bin
-  requests: "10000"
+  timeSec: "600"
   concurrency: "3"

-# Run 1 pod pulling a 10MB file 10,000 times with 1 concurrent requests
+# Run 1 pod pulling a 10MB file for 10 minutes (600 seconds)
 job3:
+  tool: "wrk"
   parallelism: 1
   enabled: true
   file: example-repo-local/file10MB.bin
-  requests: "10000"
+  timeSec: "600"
   concurrency: "1"
 ```